jsteinshouer/jsteinshouer.github.io/about.md

 title: About me
 ---

 I am a husband and father, living in Omaha, NE.
-I also do web development.

-**Do we really need another web development blog?**

-No, but I am a developer and can't help but to reinvent the wheel.:)
+I am passionate about software development and am lucky enough to do that for a living.

+When not working I enjoy:

+- Spending time with my family
+- Camping, fishing, and other outdoor activities
+- Playing guitar and listening to music
+- Cooking
+- I occasionally attempt to do some gluten-free home brewing

-It is more or less a platform for me to document things I am learning, working on, or just find interesting.
+This site is a platform for me to document things I am learning, working on, or just find interesting.